 If you become unemployed

-Register as an unemployed jobseeker
+Register as a jobseeker

 Register as a jobseeker at the TE Office immediately if you become unemployed.
 Also register if you are laid off, your training ends or your wage-subsidised job ends.
-You will receive unemployment benefit only for the period during which your status as a jobseeker is active.

 Register as a jobseeker via the online service of the TE Services, at the nearest TE Office or by phone.
 The way you register depends on your country of citizenship.
 You can register by phone if you have already been a customer of the TE Office.
 In this case, your citizenship does not matter.